dwyl/flutter-todo-list-tutorial/README.md

 /// By retrieving the [Todo] through a provider instead of through its
 /// constructor, this allows [TodoItem] to be instantiated using the `const` keyword.
 ///
-/// This encapuslation ensures that when adding/removing/editing todos,
+/// This encapsulation ensures that when adding/removing/editing todos,
 /// only what the impacted widgets rebuilds, instead of the entire list of items. final _currentTodo = Provider<Todo>((ref) => throw UnimplementedError());